Physics Lecture Notes

 The Exterior Derivative

 We now introduce an operator that allows us to differentiate geometric objects in a coordinate-independent way.
+We introduced it above as a way to construct covectors from scalar functions, but it can be extended to act on differential forms of any degree.
 This operator is called the exterior derivative and is denoted by \(\mathrm{d}\).

 This covector acts on a vector \(v\) by producing the directional derivative of \(f\) along that vector, \[ \mathrm{d}f(v) = v(f). \] In other words, \(\mathrm{d}f\) measures how the function changes when we move in the direction specified by \(v\).